xanderlent/intel-npu-highlevel-rpms/README.md

 I have manually enabled building openvino from the F42 package source for F40 and F41 in this copr to fill the gap.
 Also, because the NPU plugin sources need a newer version of OneAPI Level Zero headers, inlcude my intel-npu-driver copr to allow it to be used in the build process.

+### Backporting huggingface-hub from Fedora 42 to F40,F41

+This was set up in the copr to allow the newer version of huggingface transformers to build.

 ### Revived orphaned deps of rust-criterion from F40

 In F41+, various deps of rust-criterion were removed.
 Rather than vendoring them all here, I have set up